aurelia/framework/doc/article/en-US/quick-start.md

 SystemJS.import('aurelia-bootstrapper');
 ```

 The last script tag is a bit different.
 Instead of setting a `src`, it provides some code.
 The `SystemJS` object is being provided by the SystemJS module loader we mentioned above.
 Here, we're calling one of its APIs, `import`.
 This API tells the loader to load or "import" a module with the specified name.
-In this case, we're loading `aurelia-bootstrapper` which resides in the `aurelia-core.min.js` linked above.
+In this case, we're loading `aurelia-bootstrapper` which resides in the `aurelia-core.min.js` file linked above.
 This module contains Aurelia's "bootstrap" or "startup" code.
 This tells Aurelia to load the framework, configure it and run your application.

 There's one more thing to note.
 I wonder if you noticed it.
 On the `body` tag, there's an `aurelia-app` attribute.
 It's pointing to `src/main`.
 This is what tells Aurelia's bootstrapper what module contains the framework configuration as well as what HTML element is the "host" element where the application will be rendered.
 We'll look at creating that file a little bit later.
 Before we do that, we want to do something a bit non-traditional.
 We want to show you how you can build your entire Todo application in plain, vanilla ${context.language.name} without using any Aurelia APIs.
 Then, we'll use Aurelia to render our application to the screen, without changing any of our ${context.language.name} code.